bhadani7991/rag-poc/README.md

 # RAG-POC
--- Overview
-  --"This is RAG Project to demonstrate the RAG Workflow using langchain4j library from indexing to retrieval based on the different datasource(ex- webpage, file etc)."
+"This is RAG Project to demonstrate the RAG Workflow using langchain4j library from indexing to retrieval based on the different datasource(ex- webpage, file etc)."

  # Features
  key features of the project: